Country Dance in Europe

 "The first time I called for American dances in Prague," he says, "I thought, 'This is very strange, to be in central Europe doing American contras and squares.'
 Then I realized that it's no stranger than an international folk dance group in Boston enjoying Balkan dances."

-The interest in traditional American dance is the result of leadership initially provided by Margot Gunzenhauser, an American who has been living in Denmark for decades; she was honored in 2007 with the Lifetime Contribution Award from Country Dance and Song Society.
+The interest in traditional American dance was the result of leadership initially provided by Margot Gunzenhauser, an American who has been living in Denmark for decades; she was honored in 2007 with the Lifetime Contribution Award from Country Dance and Song Society.

 Osted (mid February) – not being held in recent years